ItsCinnabar/ptpfl/README.md

 ### Release Group

-Release groups can be specified in a comma separated string.
+Release groups can be specified in a comma separated list within a string.

 E.g., `"releaseGroup": "ntg,epsilon"`